 Shopping for kitchen cabinets is always going to be a battle for cost considerations.
 There are many routes that you can go when looking at the wide variety of materials used which directly affects kitchen cabinet cost.
 Of course, it’s not like the old days anymore when you could just buy 100% natural wood.
 The advancements of cabinetry materials make it easier to choose better and longer-lasting choices.
+For a little more insight, see the roundup of our favorite cabinet manufacturers and brands including a breakdown on each.
 But when it comes time to purchase or replace kitchen cabinets, the first thing to decide is which materials to choose.

 The look of natural wood is amazing if you’ve ever seen cabinets and kitchens with incredible wood grains.
 But unlike most homes, natural wood has certain disadvantages for all sorts of reasons.
 The main issue is that it often can warp depending on the location where you live.
 Higher humidity seeps into the wood, making precise inset cabinet doors swell and get stuck.
 It doesn’t happen to all types of wood but is a concern for those who paid a lot for kitchen cabinets.